dmbarbour/glas/docs/GlasDesign.md

 ### Tuples

-Glas will model tuples as invariant-length, heterogeneous lists, e.g. `[1, "hello", (x:6, y:7)]`.
-Many operations on lists - such as length, zip, concatenation, indexed access - should also work for tuples.
+Glas can be modeled as invariant-length, heterogeneous lists, e.g. `[1, "hello", (x:6, y:7)]`.
+Most operations on lists - such as length, zip, concatenation, indexed access - should work for tuples.
 Glas type system and compiler will give special support for invariant-length lists and static indexing.

+Use of tuples is not encouraged in Glas.
+Records are preferred.

 ### Arrays

-Arrays are essentially lists with a specialized representation - one that optimizes certain operations, such as indexed access, at expense of other operations.
-Glas may support explicit conversion of representations between arrays and lists.
+Arrays are essentially lists with a specialized 'flat' representation, supporting fast indexed access at expense of other operations.
+Glas may support arrays by explicit conversion of representation between arrays and lists, and might distinguish arrays syntactically, e.g. `#[1,2,3]`.
+(I haven't committed to this syntax.)

-#### In-Place Mutation
+## Affine Types and In-Place Mutation

-Records, tuples, and arrays can be updated in-place if the compiler can guarantee the prior value will not be read.
-This can be understood as an optimization of a garbage collection process: we're recycling memory for the old value at the same time that we compute a new value.
+Records, tuples, and arrays can be updated in-place when the compiler can guarantee the prior state will not be observed.
+This can be understood as an optimization of a garbage collection process: recycle memory for old value at the same time and place that we compute the new value.

-This optimization is mostly valuable for arrays, where update otherwise has a cost proportional to array length.
-In contrast, records and tuples usually have a small, constant size.
+This optimization is extremely useful for arrays, where update otherwise has a cost proportional to array length.
+It's also useful for deep record updates, where update cost otherwise has a cost proportional to tree depth.
+This is sufficient to support many imperative algorithms that rely on in-place update for performance.

-Glas shall robustly support this optimization via the type system, i.e. distinguishing linear mutable arrays from shared frozen arrays.
+To robustly support this optimization in context of first-class functions or separate compilation requires support from the type system, e.g. in the form of affine or linear [substructural types](https://en.wikipedia.org/wiki/Substructural_type_system).

-### Nominal and Opaque Data

-It is feasible to protect data in Glas using unique, unforgeable labels.
-Such labels cannot be directly written in source code, but may be produced as a compile-time effect while parsing a program.
-See *Module Level Languages*, below.

-Glas will support nominal and opaque data types based on this mechanisms, together with support from the type system.
-This allows developers to enforce implementation hiding and smart-constructor patterns.
-Unique labels could feasibly also be leveraged to model type-driven overloading.

-### Data Objects

-We can model objects as an opaque record containing fields and method functions, together with syntactic sugar suitable for convenient construction and method invocation.
-This will be detailed in a later section.
+Glas should support in-place update optimizations.
+However, I haven't settled on the details yet.

+## Modeling Objects (Deferred)

+It is feasible to model objects as a record with fields and methods, plus a little syntactic sugar for method calls (so we don't repeat the object reference).
+However, it is difficult to optimize objects due to potential variability of the methods.

+It can help to separate the methods from the instance, but then we still have variability in a list of objects all having the same 'class'.
+If we fully separate methods from instances, we instead end up very close to ML-style signatures and structures.

+Performance is a major concern for Glas.
+Since objects are relatively difficult to optimize, Glas will favor ML-style signatures and structures by default.
+We can always explicitly model objects within an abstract data type.

-### Numerics (Incomplete)
+## Numerics (Incomplete)

 Glas will support numeric literals such as `6`, `2/3`, and `3.14`, and arithmetic functions.